incognito20/Project1-2023/README.md

     * Set both of these values as ‘float’
     * Created a scatter plot with average trip length on the x-axis and percent of rides with tips on the y-axis
     * Plotted the linear regression for the relationship and determined the r-value
-    * Printed the plot to the Jupyter notebook and saved the image to the “figures” folder (Ref:  Fig8.png)
+    * Printed the plot to the Jupyter notebook and saved the image to the “figures” folder ([Fig8.png](https://github.com/incognito20/Project1-2023/blob/main/figures/Fig8.png)).
     <br><br>

 # Analysis of Results